cwrayne/mc-server-hosting-gitpod/README.md

 sudo apt update
 sudo apt install playit
 ```
 - Then run playit by entering `playit`, and then go to the link given to link it to your playit.gg account.
 Then, on the playit.gg dashboard, add a tunnel with type Minecraft: Java Edition and then create it.
+Then copy the server link and use it!
 - For Bedrock, do the same thing as before but then create a Minecraft: Bedrock Edition type tunnel.
+Then copy the server link and use it!

 ## Using Simple Voice Chat
 Use the Simple Voice Chat plugin/mod, and then setup a UDP-type-tunnel in playit.gg and set the port to 24454 (or whatever your Simple Voice Chat port is) and then copy the url with the port (something like 123123.ply.gg:1234) and go into the voice chat properties, and then set voice_host to that URL. then restart the server and it'll be good!